-Vitamin C is oftentimes considered the holy grail in many cases due to its versatility.
-You can use it to help with brightening, firming and evening the look of skin tone.
+Vitamin C is oftentimes considered the holy grail in many cases due to its versatility for helping with brightening, firming and evening the look of skin tone.

 When looking at different types of vitamin C in skin care, it is important to look for products that are formulated with stable forms of vitamin C, and in the right pH range for optimal effectiveness.
 One of the issues with the most common form of vitamin C (l-ascorbic acid) is that it is easily oxidized—making it less effective.
 This vitamin C form also requires a lower pH to remain stable, which can pose a problem for those with sensitive skin.